 It is expected that Committee members will make every effort to attend all regular and special meetings.

-A committee member’s position shall be declared vacant by the Commission upon absence without sufficient cause from three consecutive Committee meetings or four Committee meetings in one calendar year.
+A Committee member’s position shall be declared vacant by the Commission upon absence without sufficient cause from three consecutive Committee meetings or four Committee meetings in one calendar year.

-Sufficient cause is to be interpreted as an illness or injury to a Committee member or a member of his or her immediate family.
+Sufficient cause is to be interpreted as an illness or injury to a Committee member or a member of their immediate family.
 An act of God (natural, state, or national disasters), which prevents a Committee member from attending a scheduled meeting may also be considered sufficient cause.
 Failure to attend due to a conflict with other scheduled meetings, or for social or personal reasons, will not be considered sufficient cause.

-In the case of a two day meeting, attendance at the meeting for one of the two days will be considered “in attendance” at the meeting for the purpose of determining whether an individual has missed three consecutive Committee meetings.
+In the case of a two-day meeting, attendance at the meeting for one of the two days will be considered “in attendance” at the meeting for the purpose of determining whether an individual has missed three consecutive Committee meetings.

 Upon the occasion of a Committee member accruing three consecutive absences or four absences in one calendar year without sufficient cause, the co-chairs of the Committee shall notify the Chair of the Commission and the Executive Director of the Commission that a vacancy has been established by virtue of three consecutive absences or four absences in one calendar year.
-The Chair of the Commission and the Executive Director shall then formally inform the Committee member that he or she can no longer serve on the Committee.
+The Chair of the Commission and the Executive Director shall then formally inform the Committee member that they can no longer serve on the Committee.

 405 FILLING A VACANCY

-Upon the declaration of a vacancy, the Executive Director may appoint an individual from the Alternate pool to serve on the Committee.
-Individuals may remain in the alternate pool for 4 years, after which time if he or she has not been appointed to the Committee, they are removed from the alternate pool, but may apply again to the Commission.
+Upon the declaration of a vacancy, the Executive Director may appoint an individual from the alternate pool to serve on the Committee.
+Individuals may remain in the alternate pool for 4 years, after which time if they have not been appointed to the Committee, they are removed from the alternate pool, but may apply again to the Commission.
 The Executive Director will appoint the new member giving consideration to ensuring the balance between K-12 and higher education on the Committee.

 In addition, to the extent possible, the Executive Director will also take into consideration the provisions of the Accreditation Framework designed to ensure that a variety of professional perspectives is considered in accreditation related decisions.
 These include consideration of:

-representation of private and public institutions of higher education,
+representation of private and public institutions of higher education;

 the inclusion of certificated administrators, teachers, and at least one member involved in a professional educator preparation program;